-FRB and FDIC release public sections of resolution plans for G-SIBs Bookmark has been added
+FRB and FDIC release public sections of resolution plans for G-SIBs has been saved

 FRB and FDIC release public sections of resolution plans for G-SIBs